When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The Same, But Different

-Why are 24 months and 2T different?
-It comes down to developmental stages rather than just chronological age.
+So why are 24 months and 2T different when both mean two years old?
+It comes down to developmental stage rather than the number on the calendar.

-Clothes labeled 24 months give your child extra room around the caboose for a diaper.
-They create a rounder silhouette and often include snaps for easy changes.
-2T creates a straighter outline and assumes diapers are on their way out.
+24 months gives your child extra room through the seat for a diaper, a rounder silhouette, and often snaps for quick changes.
+2T draws a straighter, longer line and assumes diapers are on their way out.

 Feedback: Was This Article Helpful?